TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2020/Index.rst

 the latest (master) version of the manual.
-For example, if you were reading a section in "TYPO3 Explained" for TYPO3 version 8.7 and were referred to the "TCA Reference" by clicking a link, you would continue reading information for the latest TYPO3 version.
-Changes between TYPO3 versions are minimal most of the time, but significant in some cases.
+For example, if you were reading a section in "TYPO3 Explained" for TYPO3 version 8.7 and were referred to the "TCA Reference" by clicking a link, you would continue reading information for the latest TYPO3 version (currently, the not yet released as LTS version 10.2).
+Changes between TYPO3 versions are minimal most of the time, but significant in some cases (for example, see `Changelog for 9.0 <https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/9.0/Index.html>`__.

-This had the following problems:
+This caused the following problems:

-* People who were aware of this but wanted to continue reading documentation for the same version had to click multiple times to continue reading
+* People who were aware of this but wanted to continue reading documentation for the same version had to click multiple times (to jump to the requested version) before continuing.
-* Often, people were not aware of this
+* Often, readers were not aware of this and did not notice the change in version.
+They would then assume, the information was correct for the version they started reading in.

 Reading documentation on docs.typo3.org should not require knowledge about such technical details.
 It should be possible to read and click,